TradingView – Supertrend (Automated Trading)

 TradingView – Supertrend Automated Trading Intraday (English)

 This is a very basic Supertrend strategy.
-It will run between the specified session time.
-So set the start time and end time when you want to start & stop your intraday trading respectively.
+It runs between the session times you set.
+Set the start time and end time to control when your intraday trading starts and stops.

-Take a long position, when the price crosses above Supertrend.
+• Go long when the price crosses above Supertrend.

-Take a short position, when the price crosses below Supertrend.
+• Go short when the price crosses below Supertrend.

-Assume you have set a quantity to be 10.
-The strategy will enter into a position with quantity 10.
-After this, for every signal the quantity is double the base quantity.
-This makes sure we take a reverse position every time the signal changes.
-Finally, if the session end time has passed, the strategy will square off the open position.
+Here is how the quantity works.
+Say you set the base quantity to 10.
+The strategy enters the first position with quantity 10.
+After that, every new signal uses double the base quantity.
+This makes sure the strategy takes a reverse position each time the signal changes.
+Finally, once the session end time has passed, the strategy squares off the open position.

 Setup